| | |

 Cream Butter and Sugar

-- In a mixing bowl cream together room temperature butter (1cup/ 226 grams) and sugar (1cup/200 grams), about 3-5 minutes, scrape the bowl twice.
+• In a mixing bowl, cream room-temperature butter (1 cup/ 226 grams) and sugar (1 cup/200 grams) for about 3-5 minutes, scraping the bowl twice.
 Butter creamed with sugar should be light and pale in color.

-- Gradually add the egg mixture to the butter mixture.
-Beat well till combined about a minute.
+• Gradually add the egg mixture to the butter mixture.
+Beat well till well combined, about a minute.

 Cookie Dough

-- On low speed, gradually in 3 additions, add the flour mixture.
+• On low speed, gradually add the flour mixture, in 3 additions.
 Scrape the bowl well after the last addition and beat slowly until the flour is mixed in.
 At this stage, you'll see chunks of cookie dough.

 Roll and Chill